SadilKhan/internship-hubert-curien-2021/Data Generation/Readme.md

 4. `+`: Decreases the threshold which results in more number of boxes.
 5. `Save JSON`: Saves a JSON file which can be read by LabelMe for further edits.
 6. `Save Images`: Save the cropped vignettes from the image
+7. `min`: The minimum value for Rotation.
+8. `max`: The maximum value for Rotation.
+9. `Rematch`: Match again for current label.

 ## Libraries Needed